stcojo/Image_Gallery_Flutter/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 <!-- CONTACT -->
 ## Contact

+Feel free to email if you have any questions about the concepts used or any questions about the app in general.

 Stefan Cojocaru - stefan.cojocaru@microsoft.com

 Project Link: [Flutter Gallery PWA](https://github.com/stcojo/Image_Gallery_Flutter)

 [![MIT License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]